cvg117/daily_black_diamond/README.md

 street_rings.js - A javascript file written primarily with the D3 package to create Broken Spokes: Chicago's Most Dangerous Streets.

+styles.css - A css file providing styling for report page.

 ### CHART DATA FILES

 chicago.json - A json file containing the Chicago polygon data for creating the map framework in map.js, entitled Severe Incidents on Chicago's Spoke and Wheel.